First, a Definition

 The 80/20 Rule of AI in Creative Production

-How to Evaluate an AI-Powered Creative Agency
+How to Evaluate an AI-Assisted Creative Agency

 If you are considering hiring a production company that claims to use AI, here are four questions that separate genuine capability from marketing buzzwords.